tthinking/DATFuse/README.md

 # DATFuse
 DATFuse is under minor revision.

+At present, testing code, trained model, some source images and fusion results, and comparison results are uploaded.

-The code will be released once accepted.
+The training code will be released once accepted.

 ## Comparison with SOTA methods